 Sao Bento – The setting for the Portuguese parliament building, which is housed in the grand Assembleia da República.
 This is another underrated and little-visited district of Lisbon that is worthy of a detour from the common tourist areas.

 Praça Luís de Camões – The main plaza of Bairro Alto, a chaotic and hectic plaza where there is always something going on.
 The narrow streets of Bairro Alto come alive at night with funky bars and trendy hangouts, and at the weekends the socialising spills out onto the streets.
 The district has imposed a closing time of 2am to try to control the chaos, and this is when most revellers head to Cais do Sodre.

 Rua Conceição – The tram stop at the southern side of the Baixa district, which is close to the pedestrianised street of Rua de Augusta and the Praça do Comércio, Lisbon’s finest plaza.

 Se Cathedral – Tram stop outside the ancient Se Cathedral and Saint Anthony Church.
 Saint Anthony is the patron saint of Lisbon (along with lovers and lost causes) and the Igreja de Santo António was constructed on his birthplace.

-Portas do Sol – A very popular and scenic plaza in Alfama, which has a wonderful viewpoint over the district and Tejo Estuary.
+Portas do Sol – A very popular and scenic plaza in Alfama, which has a wonderful view over the district and Tejo Estuary.
 This is also the location of the Museu de Artes Decorativas and closest stop for the castle.

 The Portas do Sol view point in Alfama

 The little yellow Remodelado trams date from the 1930s and are bursting with traditional charm, from the original dials and levers through to the uncomfortable polished wood benches.
-These trams are called Remodelado (re-modeled) because they were thankfully upgraded with improved brakes and electrics during the 1990s.
+These trams are called Remodelado (re-modelled) because they were thankfully upgraded with improved brakes and electrics during the 1990s.
 Some visitors may think that the brakes are sometimes too good.